jsx-eslint/eslint-plugin-react/docs/rules/jsx-indent-props.md

 # Validate props indentation in JSX (react/jsx-indent-props)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 This option validates a specific indentation style for props.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details